 Our investment objective is to generate current income and capital appreciation through the sourcing and origination of debt securities at all levels of the capital structure, including first and second lien debt, notes, bonds and mezzanine securities.
 The first lien debt may include traditional first lien senior secured loans or unitranche loans.
 Unitranche loans combine characteristics of traditional first lien senior secured loans as well as second lien and subordinated loans.
-Unitranche loans to the extent we invest in the "last out" tranche.
+Unitranche loans will expose us to the risks associated with second lien and subordinated loans to the extent we invest in the "last out" tranche.
 In some cases, our investments may also include equity interests.

 We make investments through both primary originations and open-market secondary purchases.
 We primarily target loans to, and invest in, U.S. middle market businesses, a market segment we believe continues to be underserved by other lenders.
 We define middle market businesses as those businesses with annual earnings before interest, taxes, depreciation, and amortization ("EBITDA") between \$10.0 million and \$200.0 million.
 Our primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
 Similar to us, each of SBIC I's and SBIC II's investment objective is to generate current income and capital appreciation under our investment criteria.
-However, SBIC I's and SBIC I's and SBIA eligible small businesses.
+However, SBIC I's and SBIC II's investments must be in SBA eligible small businesses.
 For additional information on SBA regulations, see "SBA Regulation".
 Our portfolio may be concentrated in a limited number of industries.
-As ofDecember 31, 2019, our top five industry concentrations were software, business services, healthcare services, education and investment funds (which includes our investment size may vary proportionately as the size of our capital base changes.
-At December 31, 2019, our portfolio consisted of 114 portfolio companies and was invested 57.0% in first lien loans, 25.0% in second lien loans, 2.8% in subordinated debt and 18.8% in equity and other, as measured at fair value versus92 portfolio companies invested 50.1% in first lien loans, 28.3% in second lien loans, 2.8% in subordinated debt and 18.8% in equity and other, as measured at fair value atDecember 31, 2018.
+As of December 31, 2020, our top five industry concentrations were software, business services, healthcare services, education and investment funds (which includes our investments in joint ventures).
+Our targeted investments typically have maturities of between five and ten years and generally range in size between \$10.0 million and \$125.0 million.
+This investment size may vary proportionately as the size of our capital base changes.
+At December 31, 2020, our portfolio consisted of 104 portfolio companies and was invested 53.4% in first lien loans, 23.5% in second lien loans, 1.2% in subordinated debt and 21.9% in equity and other, as measured at fair value versus 114 portfolio companies invested 57.0% in first lien loans, 25.0% in second lien loans, 2.1% in subordinated debt and 15.9% in equity and other, as measured at fair value at December 31, 2019.

-The fair value of our investments was approximately \$3,160.3 million in 114 portfolio companies at December 31, 2019 and approximately \$2,342.0 million in 92 portfolio companies at December 31, 2018.
+The fair value of our investments was approximately \$2,953.5 million in 104 portfolio companies at December 31, 2020 and approximately \$3,160.3 million in 114 portfolio companies at December 31, 2019.

-The following table shows our portfolio and investment activity for the years endedDecember 31, 2019 and December 31, 2018:
+The following table shows our portfolio and investment activity for the years ended December 31, 2020 and December 31, 2019:

-Year Ended December 31, (in millions) 2019 2018 2018 New investments in 63 and 67 portfolio companies, respectively \$ 1,105.3 \$ 1,321.6 Debt repayments in existing portfolio companies 215.1 592.4 Sales of securities in 15 and 14 portfolio companies, respectively 113.1 210.5 Change in unrealized appreciation on 57 and 25 portfolio companies, respectively 50.8 14.8 Change in unrealized depreciation on 64 and 88 portfolio companies, respectively (54.3) (37.0)
+Year Ended December 31, (in millions) 2020 2019 New investments in 30 and 63 portfolio companies, respectively \$ 457.9 \$ 1,105.3 Debt repayments in existing portfolio companies 388.2 215.1 Sales of securities in 19 and 15 portfolio companies, respectively 264.9 113.1 Change in unrealized appreciation on 59 and 57 portfolio companies, respectively 40.5 50.8 Change in unrealized depreciation on 57 and 64 portfolio companies, respectively (94.2) (54.3)